LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 ```
 heimdall print-pit
 ```
-7. If the device reboots that indicates that Heimdall is installed and working properly.
+7. If the device reboots that indicates that Heimdall is working properly.
 If it does not, please refollow these instructions to verify steps weren't missed, try a different USB cable, and a different USB port.

 {% if custom_downgrade_instructions %}
 {{ custom_downgrade_instructions }}